I didn’t have time to write a short letter, so I wrote a long one instead.– Mark Twain

 Less is almost always more when it comes to communicating your data-driven story.
-To help me prioritize what I share within a single view of my data visualizations, I often stick to a general rule of thumb of including no more than twelve widgets.
-I stole this threshold from Google Analytics, which allows you to add a maximum of twelve widgets to a custom dashboard.
+To help us prioritize what we share within a single view of our data visualizations, we often stick to a general rule of thumb of including no more than twelve widgets.
+We stole this threshold from Google Analytics, which allows you to add a maximum of twelve widgets to a custom dashboard.
 The twelve widgets include charts, titles, and filters.
-To help illustrate this tip, let’s take a look at my most-viewed Tableau Public viz to date, which was built using four widgets: One title, two filters, and one chart.
+To help illustrate this tip, let’s take a look at our most-viewed Tableau Public viz to date, which was built using four widgets: One title, two filters, and one chart.

 - It asks and answers a single question.